April 26, 2023

 Intro

 Predictive maintenance has proven to be an effective methodology for enhancing the lifespan of valuable assets in the industrial sector, as it allows companies to predict when equipment is likely to fail or stop.
-This way proactive measures can be taken to prevent downtime and reduce maintenance costs.
+This way, proactive measures can be taken to prevent downtime and reduce maintenance costs.

 Defining Predictive Maintenance

 The basic idea behind predictive maintenance is to replace reactive, time-based maintenance with proactive maintenance that is performed only when needed.
+It relies on historical maintenance records, and prediction algorithms to identify potential problems before they occur.
+In this context, operators can identify minimum anomalies in hard-to-reach areas and discuss intervention strategies with traceable and auditable insights.

 field operator holding tablet, waiting to predictive maintenance

-An adequate predictive maintenance strategy has as its goals reduced downtime, prolonged equipment life, and increased efficiency by performing maintenance only when necessary, rather than on a fixed schedule.
+An adequate predictive maintenance strategy has as its goals reduced downtime, prolonged equipment life, and increased efficiency.
+By performing maintenance only when necessary, rather than on a fixed schedule, companies can enhance their operations and reduce maintenance costs.

 Exploring predictive maintenance bottlenecks